lf-edge/ekuiper/docs/en_US/rules/overview.md

 | dataTemplate      | true     | The [golang template](https://golang.org/pkg/html/template) format string to specify the output data format.
 The input of the template is the sink message which is always an array of map.
 If no data template is specified, the raw input will be the data. |

 #### Data Template
+User can refer to [Use Golang template to customize analaysis result in Kuiper](data_template.md) for more detailed scenarios.
 If sendSingle is true, the data template will execute against a record; Otherwise, it will execute against the whole array of records.
 Typical data templates are:

 For example, we have the sink input as